Lead-Safe Wisconsin: How to Make Your Home Lead-Safe

 Update your cleaning routine.

-Increase cleaning if you renovate or live in a building with ongoing construction.
+If you decide to renovate or live in a building with ongoing construction, it's also importance to increase cleaning.

 Hire a Lead-Safe Contractor